mimi-netizen/Steghub-DevOps_CloudComputing/Project 25 Deploying and Packaging applications into Kubernetes/Project.md

 Setting the service type to **Load Balancer** is the easiest way to get started with exposing applications running in kubernetes externally.
 But provisioning load balancers for each application can become very expensive over time, and more difficult to manage.
 Especially when tens or even hundreds of applications are deployed.

 The best approach is to use [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) instead.
-But to do that, we will have to deploy an Ingress Controller.
 But to do that, we will have to deploy an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).

 A huge benefit of using the ingress controller is that we will be able to use a single load balancer for different applications we deploy.
 Therefore, Artifactory and any other tools can reuse the same load balancer.
 Which reduces cloud cost, and overhead of managing multiple load balancers. more on that later.